callionica/media/README.md

 # script.js

-A script to be loaded in an HTML page that adds keyboard control to the first `<video>` that it finds.
-SPACE: Play/Pause; SHIFT+SPACE: Cycle through subtitles; ENTER: Toggle Fullscreen; SHIFT+ENTER: Toggle PIP; ARROWLEFT: back 15s; ARROWRIGHT: forward 30s.
+A script to be loaded in an HTML page that adds keyboard control to the first `<video>` that it finds and keeps track of your current position within the video so that you can start the video at the same spot you left it.

+SPACE: Play/Pause;
+SHIFT+SPACE: Cycle through subtitles;
+ENTER: Toggle Fullscreen;
+SHIFT+ENTER: Toggle PIP;
+ARROWLEFT: back 15s;
+ARROWRIGHT: forward 30s

+The `currentTime` of the `video` is stored in localStorage using the page address as the key (origin + path only, excluding hash and search).

 # SRTVTTGather.js